Your personality. It’s you. It’s what people talk about when they mention you.

 How does your personality develop?
-It’s a mixture of your genetic makeup, what you receive (or don’t receive) from your family in childhood — what kind of safety and nurturing they provided — what your experience is of your culture and the world around you in the years to come.
+It’s a mixture of your genetic makeup, as well as what you receive (or don’t receive) from your family in childhood — basically the “nature-nurture” question.

-Many of you may have taken the Myers Briggs Personality Inventory.
-It’s an easy to understand and fun way to look at personality (although not well-validated empirically, it is easy to understand and is based on the work of the early psychiatrist, Carl Jung.
+Some of you may have taken the Myers Briggs Personality Inventory.
+It’s an easy to understand (although not well-validated empirically, it is easy to understand and is based on the work of the early psychiatrist, Carl Jung.